Why minor in Geography?

 The undergraduate minor in geography complements many other programs in the university such as Business, Environmental Science, Geology, History, International Studies, Political Science, Sociology, and Criminal Justice.
 Geography provides students with the knowledge and skills needed to explain the spatial organization of society including; why some places are more or less developed than others, and ways in which development and planning can take place.

 Geography is interdisciplinary and employers look for geographers with holistic problem-solving skills.
 Geographers, unlike other disciplines, study human society and the physical environment and they are valued employees because we are trained to understand the complexity and interconnections between society and the environment.
 Employers seek geographically trained employees for their analytical problem-solving abilities.

 This minor is intended to provide students with the background needed to incorporate the sustainability principles into their major field of study and their subsequent careers.
-Students interested in a minor in sustainability should meet with the Director of Environmental Studies to develop a plan of study.
+Students interested in a minor in sustainability should meet with the Dr. Julie Pelton to develop a plan of study.

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.